What is DomModel?

 Who runs and works the site?

 The site has two founders.
 Dom is responsible for the model, and I (Brady) am responsible for the analysis content.
-The model is absolutely brilliant, and I spend an obscene amount of time stalking the internet for NFL news.
-Together we are a force.

 What’s the story behind how this started?

 We started doing this because we like betting on football.
 Dom thought he could put something together that could accurately predict spreads.
 When the first iteration of the model came out in 2016, we were shocked at how close it was coming to the Vegas lines.
 When we found games that differentiated from Vegas, we bet them.

 We realized that injuries and matchups could throw the model results off, so I started giving context to what the model was telling us.
 In the 2016 and 2017 NFL seasons this was all done via email to a few friends.
 Then we decided that if we were going to do this anyway, we might as well start a site and see if people were interested in the information that we were providing anyway.

 Why doesn’t the model provide total recommendations?